Ananyamusale/healthcare-support-app/README.md

 ## ⭐ Note

-This project is built for internship assignment submission demonstrating frontend development and basic AI concept implementation.
+This project is developed as part of an internship assignment demonstrating frontend development skills and basic AI-inspired automation concepts.